 Presenter: Anita Herron serves as a Manager of National Education Programs for NAMI.
-Anita is responsible for maintaining and improving existing programs, working closely with stakeholders, assessing program data and developing and delivering programming for the NAMI National Convention.

 We do not offer CEU credits however letters of attendance are offered upon request.

 Closed-captioning is available for this webinar.

 If you have any questions please don't hesitate to contact Kelle Masten via email or at 703-682-5187